-No member of the Select Board, or a firm in which he or shethey exercises control during his or hertheir term of office, shall be allowed to contract with the town to supply any goods or services unless they are procured by a competitive process in which the selectmen person with a conflict of interest has not participated as an official.
+No member of the Select Board, or a firm in which they exercise control during their term of office, shall be allowed to contract with the town to supply any goods or services unless they are procured by a competitive process in which the select person with a conflict of interest has not participated as an official.

-It shall be the responsibility of the selectmen Select Board to assure the public that a select person man having a direct or indirect relationship that could be construed as a conflict of interest has recused him or herselfthemselves from all participation concerning the service to be rendered.
+It shall be the responsibility of the Select Board to assure the public that a select person having a direct or indirect relationship that could be construed as a conflict of interest has recused themselves from all participation concerning the service to be rendered.